Velocidex/velociraptor-docs/content/docs/server_automation/server_api/_index.md

 {{% notice tip "Triggering external code based on server events" %}}

-The above query demonstrates a common use case for the API - notifying an external script of an event occuring on the server.
+The above query demonstrates a common use case for the API - notifying an external script of an event occurring on the server.
 For example external python scripts can be notified when a specific artifact is collected, inspect its results, and upload them to further processing to an external system or escalate alerts for example.